meinto/custom-hook-best-practices/README.md

 Therefore i would recommend to use `useRef` with `dequal` for such cases (next expamle).

-More examples for `useMemo` in `src/non-global-objects/primitive-hook-args/useMemo.ts` & `src/non-global-objects/object-hook-args/useMemo.ts`
+Find more examples of `useMemo` in `src/non-global-objects/primitive-hook-args/useMemo.ts` & `src/non-global-objects/object-hook-args/useMemo.ts`.

 ### useRef